 Environment can trigger a depressive episode.
 Continuous exposure to neglect, abuse, poverty, or tumultuous circumstances may make some people more vulnerable to depression.

 There are several ways that a doctor can diagnose depression.
-The first step is usually to conduct a physical exam to rule out any other possible causes for the symptoms.
+The first step is to conduct a physical exam to rule out any other possible causes of the symptoms.

 Physical Exam: The doctor will also ask about your medical history and any family history of mental illness.
 They will want to know about your symptoms and how long you have been experiencing them.
 Be as honest and as specific as possible in your answers.